rahul0705/rahul0705.github.io/_posts/2019-05-16-how-to-use-git-effectively.md

 ## Master

 The point of `master` is to be production ready.
 This is the branch new team member will build to get familiar with the baseline.
-This **should** be the branch that is not broken.
+Ideally this branch is **never** broken.

 ## Develop

 The point of `develop` is to be the main branch where all development will happen.
-Feature branches will be branching off this as well as release branches.
+Feature and [Release ](#Release)branches will be branching off `develop`.
 This is sometimes called the `integration` branch.

 > This a good place to run your nightly build within your Continious Integration environment.